wikindx/wikindx/trunk/components/plugins/adminstyle/README.txt

 4. Fix any memory leaks due to an oversight fclose().

 v1.7
-1. As per wikindx v4.2.2, season names (e.g. Spring) can now be added to resources requiring them (e.g. journal article);
+1. As per WIKINDX v4.2.2, season names (e.g. Spring) can now be added to resources requiring them (e.g. journal article);
    user defined seasons in the style editor have been added to reflect this change.

 v1.6